Skip to main content

 Studio connects to your running AgentOS instance and uses a Registry to populate available components.
 Build visually, test interactively, and publish when ready.

-1. Register your components in a Registry
+1. Register your tools, models, databases, and schemas in a Registry

 2. Pass the registry and a database to AgentOS